foxglove/docs/docs/2-visualizing-data/4-panels/0-introduction.md

 ---
-title: Panels
+title: Introduction
 ---

-export const meta = {
-  title: "Introduction",
-  description:
-    "Panels are modular visualization interfaces that can be configured and arranged into Studio layouts.",
-  heroImage: "/img/docs/studio/panels/menu.webp",
-};

-> Panels are modular visualization interfaces that can be configured and arranged into Studio layouts.
+Panels are modular visualization interfaces that can be configured and arranged into Studio layouts.

 Find the full list of available panels in the sidebar's _Add panel_ tab.